burakaktna/movieapi/README.md

 # movieapi
-MovieAPI created when learning Node.JS
+Movie API was written when learning Node.JS